Hill River (Western Australia): History

 The river was seen and named by the explorer George Grey on 14 April 1839 during his second disastrous expedition along the Western Australian coast.

 It was likely named after Rowland Hill, well known for his inception of the Uniform Penny Post, but importantly for Grey, Secretary to the Colonization Commissioners for South Australia (under the South Australia Act 1834).
 Grey's friend and promoter William Hutt M.P. was also a commissioner.
 In the previous week, Grey had also named rivers after Hutt, Hutt's wife Mary Bowes, Hutt's business partner John Chapman and Charles Buller M.P., an active parliamentary proponent of the free colonisation of South Australia.
 In October 1840, at 28 years of age, Grey was appointed Governor of South Australia.

 Hill River development

-In the 1990s a proposed utilization of coal deposits at Mount Lesueur 10 km north of the river by the Hill River Power Development Company Pty Ltd, was abandoned in 1990 due to the creation of the Mount Leseuer National Park.
+In the 1990s a proposed utilization of coal deposits at Mount Lesueur 10 km north of the river by the Hill River Power Development Company, was abandoned in 1990 due to the creation of the Mount Leseuer National Park.